 The Tamil Rights Group (TRG) brings together activists directly connected to the struggle for Eelam Tamil rights since the early 1970s while also recognizing the historical importance of ensuring continuity for the next generation of advocates.

 President and Chair

 Navaratnam Srinarayanathas is an experienced international business leader having built successful ventures in Sri Lanka, India, Bangladesh, Malaysia, United Kingdom, France, and Canada.
 His business interests have spanned a wide range of sectors from consumer-packaged goods to real estate and environmental conservation to sporting franchises.
 Under the Sri Kala International banner, Das has also produced Tamil-language films, the most notable of which was famed filmmaker Balu Mahendran’s critically acclaimed “Veedu” which won the Best Tamil Film Award at India’s 35th National Film Awards in 1988.

 Das has been a passionate advocate for Tamil rights since the early 1970s when he was a political prisoner and survived torture at the hands of the Sri Lankan state.
-He is the inaugural President of Tamil Rights Group, a recently established international advocacy not-for-profit focused on legal advocacy for justice, accountability, and a just political solution for Eelam Tamils.
+He is the inaugural President of Tamil Rights Group, an international advocacy not-for-profit focused on legal advocacy for justice, accountability, and a just political solution for Eelam Tamils.
 Das is also the Patron of the Srinarayanathas Foundation, a registered charitable private foundation in Canada.

 Secretary and Spokesperson